SaaS pricing models typically bill clients using one of the following two metrics:

-A variation of the Pay-Per-User SaaS pricing model is the Pay-Per-Multiple-User pricing model, where a separate cost is incurred for a specified number of users.
-For example, a SaaS application could be billed on a multiple user basis of 2 to 99 users, as the first tier of the pricing plan and between 100 and 250 users,as the second tier of the pricing plan, etc. Vendors who use this pricing strategy typically bundle an increasing number of features or types of functionality within each tier, in addition to allowing a greater number of users.
+A variation of the pay-per-user SaaS pricing model is the pay-per-multiple-user pricing model, wherein a separate cost is incurred for a specified number of users.
+For example, a SaaS application could be billed on a multiple user basis of two to 99 users as the first tier of the pricing plan and between 100 and 250 users as the second tier of the pricing plan.
+Providers who use this pricing model typically bundle an increasing number of features or types of functionality within each successive tier.

-Another pricing strategy used by SaaS vendors is the Pay-As-You-Go billing model, which typically charges for the number of users and the amount of resources (e.g. volume of storage space, CPU usage, etc.) being consumed during a given time period.
-This type of billing strategy is often found with PaaS (platform as a service) offerings, since this type of cloud based computing service could easily be abused by clients.
-The primary disadvantage to the client under this pricing model is the difficulty in predicting the ongoing software expenses for the organization.
-On the other hand, the Pay-As-You-Go pricing model can be beneficial for an organization, since they are only required to pay for the actual volume of resources consumed, instead of paying a flat rate for a bundle of services that they may not be able to fully use.
+Another pricing model used by SaaS vendors is the pay-as-you-go billing model, which typically charges for the number of users and the amount of resources (e.g. volume of storage space, CPU usage, etc.) being consumed during a given time period.
+The primary disadvantage to the client under this pricing model is the difficulty in predicting ongoing software expenses.
+On the other hand, the pay-as-you-go pricing model can be beneficial for an organization since they are only required to pay for the actual volume of resources consumed, rather than paying a flat rate for a bundle of services that they may not fully use.

 This page is an archive.
 To learn more about archive pages click here

 The responses below are not provided, commissioned, reviewed, approved, or otherwise endorsed by any financial entity or advertiser.
 It is not the advertiser’s responsibility to ensure all posts and/or questions are answered.